The Organizational Studies Honors Option

 Overall Structure and Effort for Honors Option

-During the junior year, you must apply for and be accepted into the Organizational Studies Honors Option.
-The application must include a detailed research proposal, and must be supported and signed by your faculty mentor.
-The OS Honors Coordinator will meet with interested juniors both in groups and individually to assist in the development of your honors project and in identifying a mentor.
+During the junior year, students apply for the into the Organizational Studies Honors Option.
+The application includes a detailed research proposal, and must be supported and signed by a faculty mentor.
+The OS Honors Coordinator will meet with interested juniors in groups and individually to assist in the development of the honors project and in identifying a mentor.

-If admitted, you will enroll in the OS Senior Honors Research sequence in your senior year (OS 497 & 498).
-Both of these course together will complete your Senior Research Capstone Experience requirement.
-These are independent study courses in which you will work on your research and thesis with your faculty mentor.
-You will also meet several times at designated intervals with the OS Honors Coordinator (and other honors students) for ongoing assistance and support throughout the project.
-As an OS Honors student, you are also admitted to the Honors Program within LSA, and can receive additional support and academic advising through that office.
+If admitted, students enroll in the OS Senior Honors Research sequence senior year (OS 497 & 498).
+Both of these course together will complete the Senior Research Capstone Experience requirement.
+These are independent study courses in which students will work on their research and thesis with their faculty mentor.
+Students also meet several times at designated intervals with the OS Honors Coordinator for ongoing assistance and support throughout the project.
+OS Honors students are also admitted to the Honors Program within LSA, and can receive additional support and academic advising through that office.

-If you decide to pursue an honors option, your honors thesis will become the defining feature of your senior year.
+Honors thesis will become the defining feature of ones senior year.
 Completing an honors research project requires a commitment of at least two terms working in an independent study format and meeting on a regular basis with a faculty mentor.

-You will submit your final thesis for evaluation by a faculty panel in early March of your senior year.
-You will then participate in an oral defense/discussion of your thesis in late March and will also present your work at a OS Honors Symposium in early April.
-If your thesis is approved and LSA cumulative GPA requirements are met, an Honors designation will appear on your transcript and diploma upon graduation.
+Students submit their final thesis for evaluation by a faculty panel in early March of their senior year, participate in an oral defense/discussion of the thesis in late March, and will present their work at a OS Honors Symposium in early April.
+If the thesis is approved and LSA cumulative GPA requirements are met, an Honors designation will be placed on ones transcript and diploma upon graduation.